captbaritone/dotfiles/README.md

 Shortcomings
 ------------

-- Syntastic does not work with PHP on my OSX machine.
-I suspect it has to do with my version of PHP or perhaps my php.ini.
 - On Ubuntu, opening a file in Vim from the command line spawns a new GVim instance instead of opening a new pane in the existing instance.
-- Opening a non-existant file in vim on OSX does not create the file because we are using `open -a` instead of mvim
-- install.sh should force updates of Vundle bundles, and should clean up old bundles.
 - There should be a script, or at least a list, to install expected software on brand new machines.
 Perhaps a `curl -s http://classicalcode.com | sh` kind of solution which would apt-get/brew install the initial requirements like Git,